Priya-SB/Swarm-Robotics/README.md

 # Swarm-Robotics
-A Self-Organizing Multi-agent Co-operative Robot system Cohort Intelligence in Rescue Operation
+A Self-Organizing Multi-agent Co-operative Robot system

+---
+Cohort Intelligence in Rescue Operation
 -----------------------------------------------------------------------------------------------------------------------
-Please refer Repository on Cohort Intelligence for CI Algorithm.
+[Please refer Repository on Cohort Intelligence for CI Algorithm.]

 The tests were conducted by randomly positioning the robots in an arena with static and unknown environment.
 The environment may consist of zero or more rectangular obstacles.